Insights Blog

 The strategy for data democratization is co-existence

 Choosing between a data warehouse or data lake or, dare I say, lakehouse need not be an either/or decision.
-You’re unlikely to find that replacing one with the other is an optimum solution.
-Instead, it’s about recognizing the similarities and differences between them and using each architectural design for its strengths, or even combining their uses.
+You’re unlikely to find that replacing a data lake with a data warehouse is an optimum solution.
+Instead, it’s about recognizing the similarities and key differences between data lakes, data warehouses and data lakehouses and using each architectural design for its strengths, or even combining their uses.

-There is often a lot of redundancy across data stores in an organization, so having the ability to store and process data across both a data lake and warehouse can help bring some order to the chaos.
-It’ll also enable businesses to scale their analytics projects more effectively and help democratise data within their organizations.
-This approach of co-existence draws on the strengths of each architectural design to serve a wider number of use cases than any of these architectures can support independently.
+There is often a lot of redundancy across data stores in an organization, so having the ability to store and process large volumes of data across both a data lake and warehouse can help bring some order to the chaos.
+It’ll also enable businesses to scale their analytics projects more effectively and less time-consuming and help democratise data within their organizations.
+This approach of co-existence of data lakes and data warehouses draws on the key differences seen as strengths of each architectural design to serve a wider number of use cases than neither a data lake nor a data warehouse can support independently.

 Delivering a modern data infrastructure requires flexibility

-These examples illustrate the need for a more flexible approach, enabling analytics use cases that are well-defined and repeatable (via the data warehouses) alongside support for instances that are more experimental, Loading...machine learning- and developer-led (via the data lake).
-Likewise, both can support different tasks and user roles across the spectrum; from non-technical and business-oriented to data scientist and developer centric.
+These examples illustrate the need for a more flexible approach, enabling analytics use cases that are well-defined and repeatable (via the data warehouses) alongside support for instances that are more experimental, machine learning- and developer-led (via the data lake).
+Likewise, both – data lakes as well as data warehouses – can support different tasks and user roles across the spectrum; from non-technical and business-oriented, from cross-company to department-specific to data scientist, data engineer and developer centric.

-Trying to address the constantly changing data environment is a tall order, and many data professionals are consumed with trying to overcome the roadblocks to data access and availability.
+Trying to address the constantly changing data environment with all its various data sources is a tall order, and many data professionals like data scientists are consumed with trying to overcome the roadblocks to data access and availability.
 Making sure the data warehouse and data lake work together and not against each other is part of the process.

 It’s likely too that the promise of the lakehouse offering a one-size-fits-all (but largely unproven) approach will initially be a step too far the many who’ve invested significantly in data lakes and data warehouses.
-But this kind kind of architectural conversation is important to have.
-The future of data analytics and the architectures that underpin it will no doubt evolve in the coming years, so we’d love to hear your thoughts on how it’ll take shape.
+But this kind of architectural conversation is important to have.
+The future is data-driven and data analytics and the architectures that underpin it will no doubt evolve in the coming years, so we’d love to hear your thoughts on how the discussion “data lake or data warehouse (or lakehouse)” will take shape.

-Helena Schwenk is Exasol’s Market Intelligence Lead and presents our DataXpresso podcast.
-Helena has more than 26 years’ of experience working in the data analytics field, having spent 18 years as an industry analyst specialising in Loading...big data, Loading...advanced analytics and AI.
+Helena Schwenk is Exasol’s Market Intelligence Lead.
+Helena has more than 26 years’ of experience working in the data analytics field, having spent 18 years as an industry analyst specialising in big data, Loading...advanced analytics and AI.

 Video